ahaldane/ndarray_ducktypes/doc/NDarray_Ducktypes.md

 Your duck-scalar should support `__array_function__` as well as all the ndarray attributes (just as numpy scalars do).
 Numpy scalars support indexing, and indexing with an empty tuple `()` should return a copy of the scalar.

 Furthermore, in order to use some of the helper functions, this module expects two additional attributes to be implemented: Both the ducktype and the duck-scalar need a record of each other, so they should both have an `ArrayType` attribute equal to the ducktype type, and a `ScalarType` attribute equal to the scalar ducktype.
-As a convenience, you can call `ndarray_ducktypes.common.ducktype_linkscalar(arraytype, scalartype)` to automatically add these attributes.
+As a convenience, you can call `ndarray_ducktypes.common.ducktype_linklink(arraytype, scalartype, known_types=None)` to automatically add these attributes.

-This module also provides methods `ndarray_ducktypes.common.is_ndducktype(val)`, which tests whether val is either an ndarray, ducktype, or duck-scalar (and not a numpy scalar), and `ndarray_ducktypes.common.is_duckscalar(val)` which tests whether val is specifically a duck-scalar.
+This module also provides methods `ndarray_ducktypes.common.is_ndducktype(val)`, which tests whether val is either an ndarray, ducktype, or duck-scalar (and not a numpy scalar), and `ndarray_ducktypes.common.is_duckscalar(val)` which tests whether val is a duck-scalar or a numpy scalar.
 These can be useful when implementing the numpy api.

 Subclassing Ducktypes
 ---------------------

 In order to combine different ndarray-ducktypes together, or provide additional behavior, it can sometimes be useful to subclass your ducktype or someone else's ducktype.
 It is reasonable to try to implement your ducktype's api to allow others to subclass it and still use your api function implementations.

 To help with this, the function `get_duck_cls(*args)` is defined in `ndarray_ducktypes.common`.
-Given a set of input arguments, it returns the most derived ducktype class, and counts plain `ndarray`s as the base type even if your ducktype does not subclass ndarray.
-If the inputs contain multiple ducktypes which are not related by inheritance, it will raise and exception.
-If given a scalar of duck-scalar it will return the corresponding ndarray or a duck-array type .
+Given a set of input arguments, it returns the most derived ducktype class, or the ducktype which contains all others in its `known_types`.
+In ambiguous cases, for instance multiple ducktypes which are not related by inheritance and are both (or neither) in each other's `known_types`, it will raise a TypeError.
+Scalar inputs are treated as the corresponding array type.

 Often, by calling this at the start of your api method implementation on all the inputs and converting all inputs to the returned class, you will allow downstream users to subclass your ducktype such that your api methods preserve their subtype.
-[XXX should we check known types? if one ducktype knows the other but not vice-versa, use that one?]

 Duckprint
 =========

-The duckprint module implements functionality for printing ndarray-ducktypes in the numpy output style, which is meant to be re-used by ducktype implementors.
+The duckprint module implements functionality for printing ndarray-ducktypes in the numpy output style, which is intended for you to re-use when implementing your ducktype.

-Implementors of new ndarray ducktypes can use this module by implementing `__repr__` and `__str__` for their ducktype by using `duck_str` and `duck_repr` from the `ndarray_ducktypes.duckprint` submodule as follows, and optionally also implementing a class method `__nd_duckprint_dispatch__` in their ducktype for further customization:
+You use this module by implementing `__repr__` and `__str__` for your ducktype by using `duck_str` and `duck_repr` from the `ndarray_ducktypes.duckprint` submodule as follows, and optionally also implementing a class method `__nd_duckprint_dispatch__` in your ducktype for further customization:
 ```python
     def __str__(self):
         return duckprint.duck_str(self)